Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 If only food is washed at the stall, one sink (in addition to the wash hand basin) may be appropriate, but if pieces of equipment or utensils are washed as well, then two sinks may be required if the risk of cross contamination is high.

 There must be a supply of hot and/or cold water that is of drinking quality.
-If you use plastic containers to store water they must be sanitised regularly, internally and externally, to ensure the quality of the water in them.
+If you use plastic containers to store water they must be sanitised regularly, internally and externally; this ensures the potable quality of the water.

-Where necessary, foods displayed at ambient temperatures should be covered or screened to prevent cross contamination.
+Ensure that foods displayed at ambient temperatures are covered or screened to prevent cross contamination.

 Raw foods, like raw meat and chicken, must not be allowed to contaminate work surfaces on which ready to eat foods are prepared.
-Where possible tongs, forks or other utensils should be used for handling food.
+Where possible separate areas/boards, tongs, forks or other utensils should be used when handling.

 Food should be stored so it is not easily accessible to pests.